by Tracy Vides

-- Benefit from multiple integration with other ecommerce solutions.
+- Benefit from multiple integrations with other e-commerce solutions.

-- Track assets using barcodes, place automatic reorders, and stay informed with data updated in real time.
+- Track assets using barcodes, place automatically reorders, and stay informed with data updated in real-time.

 You’d doubtlessly be on social media engaging, building rapport, starting and taking part in conversations, sharing your own blog posts, and going all out to spread the word.
 Until now, there wasn’t really a surefire way to get a Call to Action out for all these updates you might end up doing in a single day.

 - Create a “snip” – a way to shorten your links but with a twist: any page you point to will now have a customizable call-to-action.